flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 Each entry is 8 bytes long, although some space is wasted due to the 16-bit granularity.

-To top it all off, **the CPU can't access this table**, so it must be completed in VRAM first and then transferred to the VDC via a DMA channel.
+To top it all off, **the CPU can't access this table**, so it must be completed in VRAM first and then transferred to the VDC via a Direct Memory Access (DMA) channel.

 Regarding limitations, only be up to 16 sprites can appear per scan-line.
 On the other hand, interrupts can be configured to notify the game in case of sprite overflow or [collision](master-system#tab-2-1-collision-detection).